 Why would there ever be a distinction between a local election and a national election?

-Well, there shouldn't be, because right, you know, that if someone were is undermining the integrity of the process, um, you know, that undermines your vote, right?
+Well, there shouldn't be, because right, you know, if someone is undermining the integrity of the process, you know, that undermines your vote, right?

 So everyone should be concerned about this.

-Once again, this is the power people talk about the administrative administrative state.
+Once again, this is the power people talk about the administrative state.

 You've got this administrative state unelected bureaucrats that basically are putting in provisions, including that states cannot require proof of citizenship.

-And because of that, that's why Arizona, states like Arizona, are hand strong on that issue.
+And because of that, that's why Arizona, states like Arizona are hamstrung on that issue.

 I mean, it's pretty amazing.

-I I just why why would anybody be against proof of citizenship, voter ID, signature verification, chain of custody controls.
+Why would anybody be against proof of citizenship, voter ID, signature verification, chain of custody controls?

-Why would they ever be against updated voter roles, partisan observers watching the voting all day, the vote counting, you know, all night or into the next day or the next day or the next day.
+Why would they ever be against updated voter rolls, partisan observers watching the voting all day, the vote counting all night or into the next day or the next day or the next day?

 They always have an excuse.